680 Lee Street,

 Functions: Office Space

 The Echo Theatre, Des Plaines' first movie house, opened around 1910, and was located on Lee Street.
 It sat just over 650.
-The Echo was remodeled in the mid-30s, but closed by the mid-40s.
-Its main competition, the Des Plaines Theatre, which opened in 1926, was located nearby, on Miner Street, and was larger and more ornate than the old-fashioned Echo.
+In 1926 the Echo was equipped with a 2 manual Kimball organ.
+It was remodeled in the mid-1930’s, but closed by the mid-1940’s.
+Its main competition, the Des Plaines Theatre, which opened in 1926, was located nearby, on Miner Street, and was larger and more ornate than the old-fashioned Echo Theatre.

-After closing as a movie house, the auditorium was later razed and replaced with offices, while the lobby and stagehouse portions of the former theater still remain.
-The former lobby is today used as a meeting space for an investment company.
-A new downtown Des Plaines branch of the post office has recently opened in one of the former storefronts flanking the old theater lobby.
-The former stagehouse was demolished in fall of 2019, for apartments to be built on the site.
-Only the facade remains now.
+After closing as a movie house, the auditorium was later razed and replaced with offices, while the lobby and stage-house portions of the former theatre still remain.
+The former lobby was used as a meeting space for an investment company.
+A new downtown Des Plaines branch of the post office opened in one of the former storefronts flanking the old theatre lobby.
+The former stage-house was demolished in fall of 2019, for apartments to be built on the site.
+Only the façade remains now.

 Just login to your account and subscribe to this theater.